vectara/getting-started/language-examples/java/rest/README.md

    cd language-examples/java/auth
    mvn install
    ```
-3. Build the rest example.
+3. Build the REST example.
 This will create a target directory with a shaded JAR.
    ```shell
    cd language-examples/java/rest
    mvn package